A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Results

-DFCOMB performed poorly in terms of identifying the correct MTD under several scenarios.
+\textit{DFCOMB} performed poorly in terms of $S_{C}$ under several scenarios.
 But overall DFCOMB is not an aggressive design as its $S_{OT}$ and $A_{OT}$ are relatively small under most scenarios.
-With alternative escalation and de-escalation probability cutoffs, the operating characteristics in most scenarios had little change.
-However, a few scenarios were impact: $S_{C}$ in scenario 1 was improved from 0.54 to 0.69, but $S_{C}$ in scenario 10 was dramatically reduced from 0.47 to 0.14.
-This indicates that the optimal design parameters are scenario-dependent.
-Therefore, it is not feasible for us to calibrate the parameters through simulations in real life clinical trails.
+With alternative escalation and de-escalation probability cutoffs, some scenarios had improved $S_{C}$ (e.g. scenarios 9 and 10) while some had worse $S_{C}$ (e.g. scenarios 6 and 8).
+In addition, we observed worse $A_{OT}$ and better $S_{OT}$ with alternative specification (0.6 and 0.6 as escalation and de-escalation probability cutoffs).
+Worse $A_{OT}$ is expected as the alternative cutoff pairs make DFCOMB easier for dose escalation but more difficult for de-escalation.
+With more patients assigned to over-toxic doses, the estimation of dose toxicity probabilities were more accurate, which leads to better $S_{OT}$.
+With alternative toxicity profile of individual agents ($p_j$ and $q_k$), a few scenarios showed obvious impact: $S_{C}$ in scenario 1 was improved from 0.54 to 0.69, $S_{C}$ in scenario 11 was improved from 0.44 to 0.57, $S_{C}$ in scenario 14 was improved from 0.18 to 0.35, but $S_{C}$ in scenario 10 and 15 were dramatically reduced from 0.47 to 0.14, and from 0.67 to 0.45, respectively.
+With the ``sensitivity run'' of target toxicity boundaries suggested by one of our reviewers, we observed slightly worse $S_{OT}$ in some scenarios.
+Such results imply that the optimal design parameters are scenario-dependent.
+Therefore, it is not feasible for us to calibrate the parameters through simulations in real life clinical trials.

-Design gCRM overall performs stably well in most scenarios regarding all evaluation metrics.
-Comparing results using correct $\pi_{j1}$ and $\pi_{1k}$ with in correct ones, We can observe that using correct inputs has slightly better operating characteristics under some scenarios, and similar performances under the other scenarios.
-Interestingly, although gCRM also allows simultaneous dose escalation of both agents, it did not show much aggressiveness as its $S_{OT}$ and $A_{OT}$ are not among the largest under most scenarios.
-One possible reason is that gCRM does not use cohorts as patient unit during trial conduct, it deals with every single patient instead.
-Therefore, every time when an over-toxic dose combination is going to be assigned, only one patient instead of a cohort of several patients will receive it.
+Design \textit{gCRM} performed well in most scenarios.
+Comparing results using correct $\pi_{j1}$ and $\pi_{1k}$ with incorrect ones, we observed that using incorrect inputs leads to worse operating characteristics under some scenarios, and similar performances under the other ones.
+Interestingly, although gCRM allows simultaneous dose escalation of both agents, it did not show much aggressiveness as its $S_{OT}$ and $A_{OT}$ are not among the largest under most scenarios.
+One possible reason could be that gCRM uses single patient as unit, instead of cohorts during trial conduct.
+Therefore, every time when an over-toxic dose combination is assigned, only one patient instead of a cohort of several patients will receive it.
 From this perspective, gCRM could be viewed as more ``flexible'' in the dose-finding process and such flexibility may dilute the aggressiveness.